 If you are sick, you don't need to work and you will be paid.
 This is assuming you need a day or two off, then just take them.

-Please let your manager know if you need to take off due to illness as soon as you are able to.
+Please let your manager know if you need to take off due to illness as soon as you are able to and add it to PTO by Roots.

-For extended periods of illness, please speak to us so we can work out a plan.
+For extended periods of illness, please speak to James or Tim so we can work out a plan.
 In some countries, we may be required to request a doctor's note from you.

 Bereavements / Child loss